Do Chase Ultimate Rewards points expire? Here’s what you need to know

-In short, the rewards you earn with any Chase Ultimate Rewards points earning credit card won’t expire as long as your credit card account stays open.
-So, for example, if you earn the welcome bonus from the Chase Sapphire Preferred Card, then close the card before using your points, they’ll be gone forever.
+In short, Chase Ultimate Rewards points won’t expire as long as your credit card account stays open.
+For example, if you earn a welcome bonus from the Chase Sapphire Preferred® Card, and then close the card before using your points, they’ll be gone forever.

-That might seem restrictive, but there’s a workaround that I’ll explain further below.
+That might seem restrictive, but there’s a workaround, which I’ll explain below.

-Let’s say you have both the Ink Business Preferred Credit Card and Chase Sapphire Preferred, and you decide you no longer want to pay 2 annual fees.
-Don’t sweat it!
-You can move the Ultimate Rewards you earned with the Ink Business Preferred over to your Sapphire Preferred account, then close your Ink Business Preferred without losing your points.
+Let’s say you have both the Ink Business Preferred® Credit Card and Chase Sapphire Preferred cards and you decide you no longer want to pay two annual fees.
+You can move the Ultimate Rewards you earned with the Ink Business Preferred Credit Card to your Sapphire Preferred account, then close your Ink Business Preferred without losing your points.

-Another remedy to avoid losing your rewards?
-Just be sure to transfer your Ultimate Rewards points to one of Chase’s terrific travel partners, like Hyatt or United Airlines, before closing your credit card.
+Another method is to transfer Chase Ultimate Rewards points to one of Chase’s transfer partners, like Hyatt or United Airlines, before closing your credit card.

-Chase Ultimate Rewards points are great for many reasons, one being they are easy to earn.
-There are so many cards you can use to collect them, including:
+Chase Ultimate Rewards are great for many reasons, one being that it’s easy to earn Chase points.
+There are many cards you can use to earn points, including: